xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

   w_value > 0, w_incentive > 0, w_risk > 0
   ```

-* These weights are part of an admissible encoding class `EncAlign` defined by:
+The admissible encoding class `EncAlign` is defined as follows.

-  * The finite libraries `ContextLib`, `FeatureLib`, and `HorizonLib` are fixed before any evaluation is done.
+* A finite library `ContextLib` of context classes, a finite library `FeatureLib` of outcome features, and a finite library `HorizonLib` of horizon descriptors are fixed as part of the encoding.
-  * The weights are chosen once at design time according to explicit modeling choices and are not tuned after observing the performance of specific systems.
+* The triplet `(ContextLib, FeatureLib, HorizonLib)` and the weight vector `(w_value, w_incentive, w_risk)` are chosen once at design time for a given version of this page, based on explicit modeling choices.
+* These libraries and weights are not tuned after inspecting particular systems, scenarios, or experimental results.
-  * All systems evaluated under Q121 share the same libraries and weights within a given encoding.
+* All systems evaluated under Q121 for this version share the same libraries and weights.

+For this version of Q121, the encoding defined by `EncAlign` is considered frozen as of the `Last_updated` date.
+Any change that would alter these libraries or weights is treated as a new encoding and requires a new documented version of this page.

-This admissible encoding class is intended to prevent “free lunch” adjustments where weights or feature libraries are adapted in hindsight to make tension artificially small or large.
+This admissible encoding class is intended to prevent post hoc adjustments that would artificially shrink or inflate alignment tension.

 ### 3.4 Effective tension tensor components

-We assume an effective alignment tension tensor `T_ij_align` defined on a regular subset of `M_align`:
+We assume an effective alignment tension tensor `T_ij_align` defined on a regular subset of `M_align`.

 ```txt
 T_ij_align(m) = S_i(m) * C_j(m) * DeltaS_align(m) * lambda_align(m) * kappa_align